slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On networking

-Don't isolate yourself.
 Who you know and whether they like you will determine what opportunities you get.
 Make networking an [habit](chapter_1_self.md#on-habits-and-systems) - your personality type is not an excuse.

 > *'The enemy of excellence is isolation.'*